 What Are Plain Language Summaries?

 Plain language summaries (PLS) are typically short synopses of peer-reviewed journal publications that simplify the complex.
 PLS concisely summarize technical content in simple, jargon-free language for ease of reading and improved understanding.
 These summaries are intended for a broad and inclusive audience that encompasses anyone who may wish to engage with a piece of published research.
 This may include researchers from other specialties or of other native languages, science communicators, educators, policymakers, and the media, as well as the general public.
-This multistakeholder audience is essentially anyone seeking an accessible route to scientific literature.
+This multistakeholder audience is essentially anyone seeking an accessible route to the scientific literature.
 In biomedical research, this list expands to include the likes of patients, patient advocates, caregivers, and healthcare professionals.

 As a practice that is still growing and maturing, standardization is limited, and PLS currently come in many different formats (including multimedia) depending on individual journal requirements and author preferences.1 The location in which PLS can be found also varies, with journals hosting these within the main manuscript PDF and web page, in supplementary materials, or on third-party websites such as figshare.com.
-Some authors and research sponsors are opting to host PLS themselves if journals do not offer sufficient options; for example, the publisher Future Science Group is offering standalone PLS publication manuscripts (known as PLSPs).
+Some authors and research sponsors are opting to host PLS themselves if journals do not offer sufficient options; the publisher Future Science Group is even offering standalone PLS publication manuscripts (known as PLSPs).
 Increasingly, we are seeing PLS that are brief, text-based summaries embedded within the core manuscript alongside the technical abstract.2 Within the biomedical sphere, PLS that are formatted in this way, and tagged accordingly, can be indexed on PubMed to optimize discoverability.

 The Argument for PLS

 Information equity is enabled by openness and discoverability.
 As the scientific publishing community moves toward acknowledging our social responsibility and embracing open science as the norm, accessibility and transparency are proving to be core principles.
-Applying these principles by providing timely access to information has demonstrably saved lives during the COVID-19 pandemic.3 Furthermore, the public are interested in, and want access to, research information,4 and the opportunity to freely share in scientific advancements is, in fact, an enshrined human right.5 The research community and academia are usually well-respected institutions, but when it comes to the communication of science, public trust in scientists working for the private sector (including pharmaceutical companies) and science media is low.6 The COVID-19 pandemic has also shown that even academia may not benefit from the public trust they thought they once had.
+Applying these principles by providing timely access to information has demonstrably saved lives during the COVID-19 pandemic.3 Furthermore, the public are interested in, and want access to, research information;4 and the opportunity to freely share in scientific advancements is, in fact, an enshrined human right.5 The research community and academia are usually well-respected institutions, but when it comes to the communication of science, public trust in scientists working for the private sector (including pharmaceutical companies) and science media is low.6 The COVID-19 pandemic has also shown that even academia may not benefit from the public trust they thought they once had.
 As scientific professionals, it is quite simply our ethical duty to communicate in a way that engenders trust and confidence.

 With this in mind, we must put health literacy, “the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions,”7 at the forefront of medical communication.
-As scientific professionals, it may be hard for us to grasp how prevalent low health literacy really is, but in the United States, up to 90% of adults may struggle to effectively use health information that is readily available in the community,8 and only 12% have proficient health literacy.9 In the UK, over 60% of adults are unable to understand and apply basic health information,10 and elsewhere in Europe, nearly 50% of adults have insufficient or problematic health literacy.11 The implications of this knowledge gap are significant since low health literacy is the strongest correlate of ill health.12
+As scientific professionals, it may be hard for us to grasp how prevalent low health literacy really is, but in the United States, up to 90% of adults may struggle to effectively use health information that is readily available in the community,8 and only 12% have proficient health literacy.9 In the United Kingdom, over 60% of adults are unable to understand and apply basic health information,10 and elsewhere in Europe, nearly 50% of adults have insufficient or problematic health literacy.11 The implications of this knowledge gap are significant since low health literacy is the strongest correlate of ill health.12

 In the clinical setting, accessible and easily understandable information is vital for informed consent and shared decision-making.
 Owing to the speed at which medical knowledge evolves, keeping up to date with current thinking is a major undertaking but one necessary for making informed healthcare decisions; PLS may be especially beneficial to time-poor or nonspecialist healthcare professionals such as pharmacists, nurses, and family practitioners.
 This is also of particular importance for the rare disease community, in which clinicians outside of the relevant specialty may not be knowledgeable on the nuances of a specific disease area.
 PLS of peer-reviewed journal publications are often a gateway into the literature for these patient communities who frequently find themselves needing to become experts in their own diseases.
 PLS can also function as communication tools, providing appropriate language to facilitate effective dialogue and are of value to both clinicians and patients.13 In one survey-based study, PLS were found to be the third most valued source of online health-related information for patients with chronic illness and considered valuable for informing patient dialogue by 60% of clinician respondents.14 This offers an opportunity for patients to actively participate in healthcare decisions and strengthen their agency and autonomy, ultimately contributing to improved clinical outcomes.15